-I am Professor of Geographical Analysis in the Centre for Urban and Regional Development Studies (CURDS) and the School of Geography, Politics and Sociology at Newcastle University and the University Lead for Newcastle at the Alan Turing Institute, where I am also a Fellow.
-As of early 2022, I am also the Head of Newcastle Data, one of the University’s centres of research excellence and the focal point for managing our strategic priority in data and data science.
+I am Professor of Geographical Analysis in the Centre for Urban and Regional Development Studies (CURDS) and the School of Geography, Politics and Sociology at Newcastle University and the Group Leader for Liveability in the Science of Cities and Regions Programme at the Alan Turing Institute.
+In addition, I am University Lead for Newcastle at the Turing Institute and a former Fellow.
+Alongside these roles, I am the Head of Newcastle Data, one of the University’s centres of research excellence and the focal point for managing our strategic priority in data and data science.
 I was recruited to Newcastle in 2018 to help expand our international, cross-disciplinary reputation in Spatial Analytics and Modeling.

 My primary research focus is in spatial demography and the interplay between spatial analytics and demographic change, in particular quantifying patterns, sources and impacts of spatial inequality.
 Current and recent projects, for example, study “Left Behind” places, the ways in which smart city infrastructures can reinforce existing inequalities, and the role of spatial scale and context in understanding the manifestation and impacts of depopulation across neighborhoods, cities, and regions.
 I also maintain an ongoing interest in pedagogy, especially the teaching of methods.
 I have taught spatial analysis, GIS, and quantitative methods for almost 20 years, with a pedagogic orientation towards policy applications and the social sciences and humanities.
-I am co-editor of a new Elgar Handbook of Spatial Analysis in the Social Sciences, with Serge Rey, and co-author of a textbook aimed at teaching GIS for the social sciences.
+I am co-editor of a recent Elgar Handbook of Spatial Analysis in the Social Sciences, with Serge Rey, and co-author of a textbook aimed at teaching GIS for the social sciences.